juju4/ansible-adduser/README.md

 - dummykey.pub
 ```
 * adduser_user_name: username to add
-* adduser_password: please use ansible vault to store your real password
+* adduser_password: input should be hash except for darwin. please use ansible vault to store your real password
 * adduser_public_keys: list of corresponding authorized keys